Sodium periodate

 Sodium periodate is an inorganic salt, composed of a sodium cation and the periodate anion.
 It may also be regarded as the sodium salt of periodic acid.
 Like many periodates, it can exist in two different forms: sodium metaperiodate (formula NaIO4) and sodium orthoperiodate (normally Na2H3IO6, but sometimes the fully reacted salt Na5IO6).
 Both salts are useful oxidising agents.

 Preparation

-Classically, periodate was most commonly produced in the form of sodium hydrogen periodate (Na3H2IO6).
-This is commercially available, but can also be produced by the oxidation of iodates with chlorine and sodium hydroxide.
+Classically, periodate was produced in the form of sodium hydrogen periodate (Na3H2IO6).
+This commercially available, but can also be produced by the oxidation of iodates with chlorine and sodium hydroxide.
 Or, similarly, from iodides by oxidation with bromine and sodium hydroxide: